rwsite/updatepulse-server/integration/docs/generic.md

 #### Example response

 Raw - usable result depends on the language & framework used to get the response.
-Only the relevant headers are shown here.
+Only the relevant headers are shown here, and the JSON content has been prettified for readability.

 ___